-Yotal electricity used in 2022 was consumed from renewable resources.
+% Total electricity used in 2022 that came from renewable resources.

 In Odessa our Power Purchase Agreement started in the second semester of 2022 and will cover of renewable energy for the plant in 2023.

 Focusing on increasing the use of alternative fuels and materials within our production operations.